1. Overview

 Students who may be excluded if they are not working or claiming benefits

 Migrants who come to the UK with the sole purpose of studying may not be in RAPID.
-They will not be included if either; they do not hold a NINo, or if they do hold a NINo, they may not be identified as resident in the UK, if they do not undertake any activity that verifies residency (for example, by working).
+They will not be included if either; they do not hold a NINo, or if they do hold a NINo, they may not be identified as resident in the UK, if they do not undertake any activity that verifies residency (for example, working).
 Students who do work alongside their studies may not have enough activity to class them as a long-term migrant if they only work during term time.

 To account for this undercoverage, we use alternative data to tell us about international students.
 The total number of students is identified using the most recent version of Higher Education Statistics Agency (HESA) data.
 Historical HESA data are linked with HMRC Pay as You Earn Real Time Information data using the Demographic Index (PDF, 550KB) to better understand how many international students are in employment alongside their studies.
 We then adjust our estimates to include the proportion of students that do not show employment activity and are therefore not included in our initial estimates.
-See our article International migration research, progress update: November 2022 for further information.
+See International migration research, progress update: November 2022 for further information.

 Children aged under 16 years